aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   This does not make sense as we are adding capacity even when the billing mode is on-demand.
 We can add validation around this, but, it is much cleaner to do this with the enum like class.
 * It reduces the number of validation we will have to add for the three properties.
-For instance, another scenario could be if a user sets the `billingMode: BillingMode.PROVISIONED` but does not set any capacity values.
-We would need to add validations around this case but, with an enum like class here, we would not need such validation since user would need to pass in configuration if mode is provisioned, i.e. `BillingMode.provisioned(({ configuration }))`.
+For instance, another scenario can be if a user sets the `billingMode: BillingMode.PROVISIONED` but does not set any capacity values.
+We will need to add validations around this case but, with an enum like class here, we will not need such validation since user will need to pass in configuration like `BillingMode.provisioned(({ configuration }))`.

 To ease the user experience, this API will copy over values where undefined.
 The following explains how this works for each,

 * __Table__
   User can assign read and write capacity at global table level props and these will be used for each replica.
-  And, if the user wants, they can change certain value for replica and that will take precedence over global table level values.
+  And, if the user wants, they can change read capacity value for replica and that will take precedence over global table level read capacity.

   Unlike replicas, for the GSIs only write capacity of the global table will be copied.
-The user would need to specify read capacity for a GSI.
-If they also mention the read capacity for a GSI in a replica, then that value would take precedence.
+The user will need to specify read capacity for a GSI.
+If they also mention the read capacity for a GSI in a replica, then that value will take precedence.

   For instance,